Hot Springs on the River

 Personal Watercraft tips

-North of Willow Beach Harbor there are several hot springs to explore and soak in.
-You cannot access this part of the river on Sunday or Monday with motorboats with more than 65HP during the Summer between Memorial Day and Labor Day.
+North of Willow Beach Harbor about 7 to 8mi north on the Colorado River there are several hot springs to explore by river, and one you can access by land, hiking.
+You cannot access this part of the river on Sunday or Monday with motorboats or PWC during the Summer between Memorial Day and Labor Day.
 So plan on visiting on Tues through Saturday.
-After Labor Day you cannot access it at all with boats with more than 65HP.
-So plan accordingly if you want to explore this area.
+After Labor Day you cannot access it at all with boats.
+So plan accordingly if you want to explore this area from June to August, Tues through Sat only.
+Note, all boats with more than 65HP are always forbidden.

 Motorized Vessel Use - Willow Beach to Hoover Dam